AlbaXIII/build.mt/README.md

 ### Color Scheme

-The color scheme was designed using [Coolers.co](https://coolors.co/).
-The primary colors used in this project are dark greys and gold, remeniscent both of the branding of Baldur's Gate itself as well as the color of treasure - a staple of any fantasy setting.
+The color scheme was generated using [Coolers.co](https://coolors.co/).
+The primary colors used in this project are dark grey and gold, remeniscent both of the branding of Baldur's Gate itself as well as the color of treasure - a staple of any fantasy setting.

 ![Build.mt color scheme](assets/readme_misc/color-scheme.PNG)

 ### Fonts

-The main font used in the project is 'Libre Baskerville' - based on American Type Founder's Baskerville from 1941 and chosen again for it's proximity to the font used in the BG3 branding but also because it gives a antiquitean feeling to the website whilst also looking clean and grandiose.
+The main font used in the project is 'Libre Baskerville' - based on American Type Founder's Baskerville from 1941 and chosen again for it's proximity to the font used in the BG3 branding, but also because it gives a antiquitean feeling to the website whilst also looking clean and grandiose.

 ![Libre Baskerville Font](assets/readme_misc/libre-baskerville.PNG)

 ### ERD - DrawSQL

 The main Entity Relationship Diagram (ERD) for the project was designed using the web service [DrawSQL](https://drawsql.app/).
 This diagram was used as the basis for the main Bgbuild database model for both individual instances of single builds and the comment model in relation to each individual build.
 Although some tweaks were made to the fields in place for the main model, this diagram was the single point of reference across the planning stage for the project.
+As each class comes with an individual subset of subclasses, these are broken out into a seperate table in the diagram for ease of understanding.

 ![Build.mt ERD](assets/readme_ux/drawsql.png)